-If you want your mailshot to stand out, you’ll need to make sure your printing is of the highest quality no matter how much you’re sending out.
+If you want your mailshot to stand out, you’ll need to make sure your printing is of the highest quality no matter how much mail your organisation is sending out.

-Poor quality items will get dismissed as soon as they arrive through the letter box, so you’ll want to be certain that your mailshot looks like something to take notice of.
-Although competition on the doormat has reduced in recent years, households have become more discerning and won’t open an envelope unless they are given good reason to.
+Poor quality items will get dismissed as soon as they arrive through the letter box, so you’ll want to be certain that your mailshot looks like something which should be taken notice of.
+Although competition on the doormat has reduced in recent years, households have become more discerning and won’t open an envelope unless they are given very good reasons to.

-Not everyone has the capacity or the facilities to print material for a mailshot but companies like bakergoodchild are on hand to help you out with your bulk printing needs.
+Not everyone has the capacity or the facilities to print material for a mailshot but a Mailing House like bakergoodchild are on hand to help you out with your bulk printing needs.

 The difficulties with printing in-house